A guide to the WhatsApp Business Calling API

 This builds on the diverse range of WhatsApp features designed specifically for businesses including WhatsApp Flows and payments and means that the entire user journey from discovery to purchase can be finalized in a single WhatsApp thread.

-In this blog we dive into the details of how customers can call a business, requirements and limitations of the WhatsApp Business Calling API, and how brands can join the Beta program and start bringing the benefits to their own customers.
+In this blog we dive into the details of how customers can call a business, requirements and limitations of the WhatsApp Business Calling API, and how brands can become early adopters and start bringing the benefits to their own customers.

-Infobip is proud to have been selected as one the approved vendors helping Meta to deliver the beta version in markets that include Brazil, Mexico, and India, and will be ideally placed to help our customers in all regions to integrate the voice calling feature when it becomes generally available in 2025.
+Infobip was proud to have been selected as one the approved vendors helping Meta to deliver the beta version in markets that include Brazil, Mexico, and India, and is now ideally placed to help our customers in all regions to integrate the voice calling feature now that it is generally available (as of 1st July 2025).

 What is the WhatsApp Business Calling API?

-WhatsApp Business Calling API is a new feature of the WhatsApp Business Platform that is currently in limited beta phase.
+WhatsApp Business Calling API is a new feature of the WhatsApp Business Platform that has been in limited beta release and is now formally released.
 It enables businesses to add Voice-over-IP (VoIP) calling to B2C interactions on WhatsApp that customers already use to message and make calls to friends and family.

 This means that customers and prospects will be able to call the business when they need extra support, and with permission, the business can call customers directly too (more on the specific opt-in rules later).